-Doping Authority Netherlands was actively involved in 2020 in the international doping policy.
-The international activities of Doping Authority Netherlands address several goals: Doping Authority Netherlands wishes to collect current knowledge, influence international anti-doping policy, promote Dutch anti-doping policy and strengthen international collaboration.
+Doping Authority Netherlands was actively involved in 2021 in the international doping policy.
+The international activities of Doping Authority Netherlands have several aims: Doping Authority Netherlands wishes to collect current knowledge, influence international anti-doping policy, promote Dutch anti-doping policy and strengthen international collaboration.

-The corona pandemic had a major impact on the implementation of international policy because international meetings were no longer possible from March onwards.
+The COVID pandemic had a major impact again in the year under review on the implementation of international policy because international meetings were hardly possible at all any more.
 Teleconferencing provides only a partial solution to this problem, with one of the factors being that the sharing of confidential information on digital media is problematic.

 Like every year, a response to the draft version of the prohibited list was sent to WADA in the summer.
 Doping Authority Netherlands coordinates the Dutch response on behalf of the NOC*NSF, the NOC*NSF Athletes Committee and the Ministry of Health, Welfare and Sport.

 At the request of WADA, we have a seat on the Prevalence of Doping Working Group.
 The general aim is to establish a more detailed picture of the knowledge currently available about the prevalence of doping and how this knowledge can best be increased in the future.
 In 2021, some pilot studies were conducted and work continued on a range of scientific publications on the subject.

 Doping Authority Netherlands was an active participant in 2021 in the international doping policy.
 The international activities of Doping Authority Netherlands address two goals: Doping Authority Netherlands wants to collect up-to-date current knowledge and to influence the international anti-doping policy.

 The pandemic meant that there were fewer meetings than usual.
 We attended four meetings of the CAHAMA (Ad hoc European Committee for the World Anti-Doping Agency).
 The CAHAMA mission is: